dock108/dotai/docs/archive/HIGHLIGHT_FLOW.md

 # Sports Highlight Flow (Current State)

+> **Status**: Deprecated – historical reference only.
+For the up-to-date Sports Highlight feature, see `docs/highlight-mvp.md`, `docs/HIGHLIGHTS_API.md`, and `docs/HIGHLIGHT_PARSING.md`.
+>
-> **Note**: This document describes the current implementation.
-Some gaps mentioned below have been addressed with the guided UI builder.
+> **Note**: This document describes the implementation at the time of the initial Sports Highlight Channel MVP.
+Some gaps mentioned below have since been addressed.

 ## 1. Frontend (apps/highlights-web)